TimeaKovacs86/FirstMilestoneProject-Queen/README.md

    Navigation ("Go back" and "Go forward" browser button)
     - I am on the one page and I click on the another page's link.
 I click on the "go back" browser button and the expected page will be loaded without any error.
     After this I click on the "go forward" browser button and the expected page will be loaded without any error.
+  - Collapsible menu:
+    - If the resolution is smaller than 768 px, then a collapsible (hamburger) menu is available instead of the one on larger devices.
 - Social link
-    - I click on the <social_link> social link and the band's <social_link> page will open in a new tab.
+    - I click on one of the social link and the band's page will open in a new tab.

 - Responsive
-    - I grab the edge of the browser and modify the resulution.
-After this the website is still usanle and looks good.
+    - I grab the edge of the browser and modify the resolution.
+After this the website is still usable and looks good.
     - Chrome developer tools: details below at the **Chrome Developer Tool** section

 - Effects
-    - I hover my mouse over the  navigation link,I can see the hover effect.
+    - I hover my mouse over the  navigation link,I can see the hover effect (cursor: pointer).
-    - I hover my mouse over the  social link and I can see the hover effect.
+    - I hover my mouse over the  social link and I can see the hover effect (cursor: pointer).
-    - I hover over the buy ticket button and I see the button hover effect.
+    - I hover over the buy ticket button and I see the button hover effect (cursor: pointer and change color).

 - Media
-    - I click on "play" button one of the music and it starts to play the music.
+    - I click on "play" button at one of the music audio player and it starts to play the music.
     - While the music is playing I click on the stop button and the music stops.
     - I click on the video player and the video starts to play.
     - While the video is playing I click on the stop button and the video stops.

 - Purchase
-    - I click on any of the "buy ticket" button the Events page, and it will open the actual website of the ticket selling company in a new tab in the browser where I can purchase the ticket for the event I was just choose to buy ticket for.
+    - I click on any of the "buy ticket" buttons on the Events page, and it will open the actual website of the ticket selling company in a new tab in the browser where I can purchase the ticket for the event I was just choose to buy ticket for.

-- Field checking
+- Field checking (Contact Page)
     - I fill the required fields and after clicking the "Send request" button, I can send my message.
 (At the moment the sending function is not working.
 Instead of that the page will reloaded).
+    - I miss to fill the name field and I get feedback about the wrong format when I click on the "Send request" button.
-    - I fill the e-mail field without e-mail format and I get feedback about the wrong format.
+    - I fill the e-mail field without e-mail format and I get feedback about the wrong format when I click on the "Send request" button.
+    - I miss to fill the phone field and I get feedback about the wrong format when I click on the "Send request" button.
-    - I miss the field and I get a notification that I missed to fill that field.
+    - I miss the description field and I get a notification that I missed to fill that field when I click on the "Send request" button.

 **Tested browsers:**
  - Chrome